 They will if they can.

-And I think um Senator Roberts is correct.
+And I think Senator Roberts is correct.

-Uh the terrorist surveillance program is an important tool in this area.
+The terrorist surveillance program is an important tool in this area.

 It sounds like exactly what the purpose of the program was for, or was.

-But just so you remember, Let's go back to the archives.
+But just so you remember, let's go back to the archives.

 Let's remember what some of the Democrats have said about this program.

-This was Russ Feingold on the uh actually it was a news conference March 16th of this year.
+This was Russ Feingold on the actually it was a news conference March 16th of this year.

 If the right wing really believes in this country that Rush Limbaugh and others that they can somehow turn the president's reputation around by saying, you're darn right he violated the law and it's a good thing.